KarrieK/DH17_COMMAND_LINE_1/README.md

 ## What do you need? ##

-OS X - If you're running OS X then you need to install iterm from the app store Linux - No need to do anything, terminals are built into the operating system.
+* OS X - If you're running OS X then you need a working bash shell. iTerm is a great terminal - you can grab it here https://www.iterm2.com/downloads.html
+* Linux - No need to do anything, terminals are built into the operating system.
-Windows - has a built-in shell, called Command Prompt, which emulates their older operating system, DOS.
+* Windows - has a built-in shell, called Command Prompt, which emulates their older operating system, DOS.
 You can use Cgywin in Windows to emulate a bash environment

 ## Commands we're going to cover ##